Calton Hill edinburgh

 Watching Fireworks In Edinburgh – Edinburgh Hogmanay & Edinburgh Festival

 I’ve been up here on New Year’s Eve myself and the view is really amazing.
-Imagine the beautiful city buildings with their lights shining spreading out below you and being illuminated by sparkling fireworks – just stunning!
+Imagine the beautiful city buildings with their lights shining spreading out below you and being illuminated by sparkling fireworks – it is just stunning to see!

 Bear in mind that if you are going up Calton Hill during any season or event, then it will be very busy!
 Calton Hill is one of the most popular locations to view fireworks from and celebrate New Year’s Eve.
 If you want some other suggestions of great locations to watch fireworks in Edinburgh, just get in touch or leave a comment below and I can give you some great tips!